rahatsiddique/lsepython/README.md

 # lsepython
 Planning and resources for lse econ python bootcamp, February 2020

 The course is designed for undergraduate economics students with a basic understanding of python.
+We cover fundamental techniques in data cleaning, visualisations and analysis.

-The bootcamp will cover 6 different areas and using a range of data techniques.
+The bootcamp will cover 6 different economic research themes:

 1. Happiness and GDP
 2. Brexit and FDI